solarnz/polygamy/README.md

 ```
 Usage
 -----
-`gmrh` in the same directory that the .gmrh.json file is in.
+`polygamy` in the same directory that the .polygamy.json file is in.

 Licence
 -------